smartgeber Logo

 Defining Science Fiction

-Science fiction, on the other hand, often explores futuristic concepts, advanced technology, and scientific principles.
-It delves into the possibilities of what could be, based on scientific understanding.
-While the Harry Potter genre involves imaginative world-building, it lacks the technological and scientific basis typical of sci-fi.
+Science fiction, on the other hand, often explores futuristic settings, advanced technology, and scientific concepts.
+It speculates on the potential of science and its impact on society.
+While the Harry Potter genre includes imaginative elements, it lacks the scientific basis typical of sci-fi.

 World-Building in Harry Potter